risk-first/website/practices/Estimates.md

 In the software development past, _building it yourself_ was the only way to get anything done.
 It was like London _before road and rail_.
 Nowadays, you are bombarded with choices.
 It's actually _worse than London_ because it's not even a two-dimensional geographic space and there are _multitudes of options_.
 Journey planning on the software [Risk Landscape](Glossary#risk-landscape) is an optimisation problem _par excellence_.

 ![Possible Moves On The Risk Landscape](images/generated/practices/estimates/risk-landscape.png)

+Because the [Risk Landscape]() is so complex:

+ - There can be orders of magnitude difference in _time_, with very little difference in destination.
+ - Going the wrong way is _so much easier_.
+ - Dead-Ends (like a broken central line) are much more likely to trip you up.
+ - If it's [Schedule Risk]() you're worried about, _Code Yourself_ isn't a great solution (for the whole thing, anyway).
+"Take the tube" and use something someone built already.
+There are probably multiple alternatives you can consider.

 #### How Can We Meet Reality Early on the Biggest Risks?